Dr Ulli Backofen, Boehringer Ingelheim, Germany

 The second day commences with a lecture on stability testing for Drug Substances, followed by a talk on Drug Products and a risk based approach for stability testing covering different climatic zones.
 In the following presentation, the focus lies on to the various aspects of submitting stability data.
 The specific challenges of data evaluation and typical questions from authorities will also be addressed.
 Finally, statistical considerations will be covered in another lecture.

 Analytical methods that were not “stability-indicating” are frequently cited in FDA 483s and Warning Letters.
 This conference will thus address how to set impurity limits for related substances and degradation products based on method capability and stability results.

 The analytical result, which will be compared to the specification, is affected by the variability of the measurement itself and depends also on the sampling process and on the variability of the manufacturing process of the tested product itself.
 This makes statistical considerations essential and consideration of the associated measurement uncertainties vital when setting or complying with specifications.

 Finally, specifications for the API (drug substance), excipient(s) and the drug product are part of the quality section of the marketing authorisation application which has to be submitted to the competent authority.

-This conference is of particular interest to specialists from QA, QC and Regulatory Affairs departments of the API and pharmaceutical industry and CROs as well as to members of the EU inspectorates and authorities.
+This Live Online Training is of particular interest to specialists from QA, QC and Regulatory Affairs departments of the API and pharmaceutical industry and CROs as well as to members of the EU inspectorates and authorities.
 Participants have the opportunity to exchange their experiences they gained with the different aspects of ‘specifications’ with the experts from the API and pharmaceutical industry as well as with members of competent authorities.